justinkelly/google_plus_photos/README.md

 Google+ Photos extension for Chrome that works on all versions - not just Pixels

+### Status

+* The original extensions javascript has been unminified and adjusted so that it not starts on a non Chromebook Pixel
+* The app loads but files you add to upload don't load and are not uploaded to Google+ at the moment

 ### Install

 * download this git repository